ishapkin/jitsti-nginx-proxy/README.md

  ```

- - Remember that meet.domain.corg and mail@example.com it is your mail and domain
+ - Remember that meet.domain.org and mail@example.com it is your mail and domain